What to use for your “from email”?

 You can also copy and paste the code contained in the message into the field of the “Verification code” field.

-In the FreshMail system in the upper right corner of the screen, select account settings.
+To verify your email clock in the upper right corner of the screen, select Account settings.
 Then choose “Email address verification” from the menu.
-The verification process will then run in the same way as described above in Method 1.
+The verification process will then run in the same way as described above in Step one.